Ekumen-OS/beluga/beluga_tutorial/README.md

   return ranges::accumulate(landmark_probability, 1.0, std::multiplies<>{}) + tutorial_params.min_particle_weight;
 };
 ```

 * `landmark_probability` store each $p(z_{t}^{i} | x_t, m)$
 * `ranges::accumulate` calculate the $\prod_i p(z_{t}^{i} | x_t, m)$
-* `tutorial_params.min_particle_weight` is the minimun weight a particle can have.
-Is used to mantain the particle "alive" even though its probability is very low.
+* `tutorial_params.min_particle_weight` is the minimum weight a particle can have.
+Is used to maintain the particle "alive" even though its probability is very low.
 * The sensor model returns the likelihood (or weight) of the sensor data assuming that the particle represent the true state.

-Beluga uses the function `beluga::actions::reweight` to transform a range of particle, to a range of **weigthed** particles.
+Beluga uses the function `beluga::actions::reweight` to transform a range of particle, to a range of **weighted** particles.
 It accepts an execution policy (for more details, see link) and a function that applies the sensor model (or transformation) to each particle in the range.

 ```cpp
 // Reweight stage
 particles |= beluga::actions::reweight(std::execution::seq, sensor_model) | beluga::actions::normalize;